 For workplace accommodation for employees with disabilities, maturity means using the key success factors to create a best-in-class workplace accommodation service delivery model in your department.
 Over time, departments and agencies have made progress in delivering workplace accommodation to employees with disabilities, but all departments are at different stages of maturity.

-This tool has questions that will help you assess where your department or agency stands in relation to each key success factor (KSF) stated in the maturity model.
+This tool has questions that will help you assess where your department or agency stands in relation to each key success factor (KSF) stated in the Maturity Model for a Best-in-Class Workplace Accommodation Service Delivery Model (Maturity Model).

 Who is this tool for?